 5. ‘Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent and Lead‘ by Brene Brown (2015).
 Goodreads star rating = 4.19/5.

-Why it’s good: I think I actually enjoyed Brene’s previous book ‘Daring Greatly’ more than this one, but I really do appreciate the openness, honesty and vulnerability that she expresses in her writing and talks.
-If you haven’t see her TED talks yet, please do check them out:
+Why it’s good: I think I enjoyed Brene’s previous book ‘Daring Greatly’ more than this one, but I do appreciate the openness, honesty, and vulnerability that she expresses in her writing and talks.
+If you haven’t seen her TED talks yet, please do check them out:

-Read it if: You have had a big fall or setback that is still holding you back in your life, and want to know how to learn and grow from the experience, or simply get back up on your feet and start moving forward again.
+Read it if: You have had a significant fall or setback that is still holding you back in your life, and want to know how to learn and grow from the experience, or get back up on your feet and start moving forward again.

 4. ‘Dare: The New Way to End Anxiety and Stop Panic Attacks Fast‘ by Barry McDonagh (2015).
 Goodreads star rating = 4.24/5.

 Why it’s good: This is the most helpful and practical book for anxiety that I have read since ‘Feel the fear… and do it anyway!’ by Susan Jeffers.

 It goes through how to successfully manage anxiety and panic attack symptoms in a multitude of everyday anxiety-provoking situations, from aeroplanes to public speaking to enclosed spaces and everything in between.

 Dare is also a helpful acronym to remember the DARE response to anxiety:

 D = Defuse from any unhelpful or unrealistic anxiety thoughts that tell you that you are in imminent danger, especially if you are safe.